nationalarchives/tdr-e2e-tests/README.md

 1. Set up TDR frontend application locally (including keycloak and redis): https://github.com/nationalarchives/tdr-transfer-frontend/blob/master/README.md

-2. Ensure that the Chrome browser is available locally
+2. Ensure that the Chrome/Firefox browsers are available locally

+3. Depending on which browser you want to run the tests on:

-3. Download and unzip chromedriver locally: https://chromedriver.chromium.org/downloads
+   (a) Download and unzip chromedriver locally: https://chromedriver.chromium.org/downloads
-   * **NOTE:** Ensure the chromedriver version is compatible with the local Chrome browser version
+   * **NOTE:** Ensure the chromedriver version is compatible with the local Chrome browser version (b) Download and unzip geckodriver locally: https://github.com/mozilla/geckodriver/releases/download

 4. Clone the TDR End to End Tests project